51Degrees/documentation/src/info/wordpress.md

 ## Apple device models

 Determining the exact model of Apple devices is more difficult that others.
-This is because Apple include only very limited information about the device hardware in the 'User-Agent' HTTP header that is sent to the webserver.
+This is because Apple include limited information about the device hardware in the 'User-Agent' HTTP header that is sent to the webserver.
 To get around this problem, device detection uses JavaScript that runs directly on the client to gather some additional information.
 This can usually be used to determine the exact model of device and will at least narrow down the possibilities.

 The WordPress plugin will handle this for you automatically.
 However, be aware that, due to having to get additional data from the client, the model may be less clear on the first request than on subsequent requests.
 After the JavaScript runs on the client, a second request is made and the array of values would be significantly narrowed down.